 In the current roadmap, Microsoft is already considering that all its future office applications will use Fluent design in their various UI elements.
 Future enhancements in Microsoft Teams will also be built using a new collection of icons and colors based on the Fluent UI design.
-Microsoft also announced that they would be using softer colors in application interface design instead of using their usual bright colors.
+Microsoft also announced that they would use softer colors in application interface design instead of their usual bright colors.

 Since Microsoft introduced Windows 10 and Windows 10 Mobile platforms, they focused on its fluent cross-platform design system.
-They look forward to working with the Fluent UI across different product teams and disciplines to deliver more seamless experiences that feel natural on the devices they use throughout their day.
+They look forward to working with Fluent UI across different product teams and disciplines to deliver more seamless experiences that feel natural on their devices throughout their day.

-Fluent UI is a collection of UX frameworks we used to create coherent Microsoft 365 experiences.
+Fluent UI is a collection of UX frameworks we use to create coherent Microsoft 365 experiences.
 It's a shared code base of components that include best-in-class accessibility, globalization, and Fluent Design guidance out-of-the-box.

-Microsoft designs and digital product experiences are being built internally and with our customers and community using the Fluent way.
+Microsoft designs and digital product experiences are being built internally and with our customers and community using Fluent.

-Natural on every device: Fluent experiences listening and adaptability.
-All the devices people use daily, from tablets to laptops, from PCs to televisions, experience a natural feel.
+- Natural on every device: Fluent experiences listening and adaptability.
+Every device people use daily, from tablets to laptops, PCs to televisions, experience a natural feel.
 They maneuver from the office to the living room to virtual worlds.

-Intuitive and Powerful: Fluent experiences adjust as per behavior and intent—they understand and anticipate what is needed.
-Whether they are across the world or standing right next to each other, they unite people and ideas.
+- Intuitive and Powerful: Fluent experiences adjust as per behavior and intent—they understand and anticipate what is needed.
+Whether across the world or standing next to each other, they unite people and ideas.